TamerNabil/mwf-task/README.md

 ### Scenarios Implemented
-1-Assert the high salary value insight when you choose role QA and Country Canada 2-Assert required field messages for role and country 3-Assert message “There is not enough data to display yet.”
-If there are no data to show 4-Assert that filter usage will show the unlock model to fill first
+1. Assert the high salary value insight when you choose role QA and Country Canada
+2. Assert required field messages for role and country
+3. Assert message “There is not enough data to display yet.”
+If there are no data to show
+4. Assert that filter usage will show the unlock model to fill first

 ### Framework Implementation Details